 A doctorate in psychology isn’t just prestigious—it’s marketable.
 There’s a continuing demand in today’s workforce for those with a doctorate in psychology, whether it’s a PsyD or a PhD in Psychology.
-In fact, the US Bureau of Labor Statistics projects 12% growth in the demand for psychologists over the next decade—particularly for those with a doctorate.
+In fact, the US Bureau of Labor Statistics projects 14% growth in the demand for psychologists from 2016-2026 over the next decade—particularly for those with a doctorate.

 From careers in research and academia to hands-on clinical practice and patient care, earning your PsyD or PhD in Psychology can help you cultivate a meaningful career that effects positive change in your life and in the lives of others.

 Once you’ve decided to seek your doctorate in psychology, you need to decide which degree best fits your needs: a Doctor of Philosophy (PhD in Psychology) or a Doctor of Psychology (PsyD).
 But what’s the difference between a PhD in Psychology and a PsyD?

 PhD psychology programs are plentiful, but also fairly competitive, with more rigorous admission criteria.
 Because of the strong focus on research, they’re ideal for students not only interested in clinical practice but also in academia and research.
 PhD psychology programs also provide valuable training for those who want to practice psychology in clinical settings.
 A PhD in Psychology can open up a multitude of career paths—from teaching to patient care to forensic psychology.

 “I knew my work was making a difference when I heard from a patient how our integrated behavioral health program changed her life.
 Her husband had been depressed for many years.
 After a few months in our program, she reported that ‘she got her husband back.’
 This is the kind of outcome that spurs me to help others make positive changes.”

 PhD in Psychology Graduate